 - Finally, the easiest and the cheapest way to maintain the balance of salt and minerals is drinking enough water and eating food rich in magnesium, potassium, and calcium.
 It is also possible to make your own electrolyte drink, which is rather easy.

-To make such a drink on the trail, you will need a few simple and affordable ingredients, such as sea salt or Himalayan salt, lemon juice or citric acid, sweetener, and electrolyte-rich fruit or vegetable powder (spinach, kale, strawberry, beets or celery).
+To make an electrolyte drink on the trail, you will need a few simple and affordable ingredients, such as sea salt or Himalayan salt, lemon juice or citric acid, sweetener, and essential mineral-rich fruit or vegetable powder (spinach, kale, strawberry, beets or celery).

 I prefer spinach powder because of its rich green colour and the highest content of the minerals we are looking for.
 One litre of a Spinach Electrolyte Drink contains 68% of the recommended daily intake of potassium, 52% of the daily intake of magnesium, and 48% of the daily intake of iron.
 By the way, it’s also rather delicious and can compete with the store-bought products.